Xrulor/Public/src/content/docs/start/setup.md

 2. Enter the download url in game.
 It should look something like `http://192.168.1.123:8080`.
 You can find the ip address of your computer in wifi settings.
 (This is not the same as your public IP address, and it will most likely start with either `192.168` or `10.0`).
 3. Click download.

+> **Note**: If miniserve show multiple IP addresses, you should try each of them on your phone/tablet browser until you find the correct one.
+There should only be one IP address that works.
+>
+> If no IP address works, your router firewall may be blocking the connection, which is common in university or public networks.
+You can try to connect your phone/tablet and computer to a mobile hotspot or a different router.

 ## 3. Game Settings

 You can adjust game settings by holding the start ▶️ button on the top right.